gentoo-mirror/spikyatlinux/README.md

 # +-+-+-+-+-+-+ +-+-+-+-+-+-+

 Here are some of my own or modified ebuilds.
 Also some of them I´ve found in the web.
-If you find some errors let me know, please ;-)

 Use all of them at your own risk.
+I´ve tested all on my local system, if you find some errors or outdated ebuilds let me know ;-)

 #################################################